carelancer/simple-weather-api/README.md

     * Focus only on the Vue code, layout, UI/UX aspects of this challenge.
     * Do not spend more than 2-3 hours on it.
 You really shouldhn't have to.
     * Do use any libaries, frameworks, etc you are comfortable.
 Please leave some comments on why you chose those libaries/frameworks,etc
+    * Nearly everyone is using some sort of Coding Augment tool.
+Pleease avoid using one for this challenge.
+If you do use one, please call out the sections of your code where you used and why.
+For the live port of the interview, we will ask you not to use any augement tools.
 3) Commit your changes.
 4) do a Pull request on this repo with your changes and email us back.